 - desire to be legal advisors working at cross-border levels within the EU

 This program enables students to better understand the current context, framework and long-term objectives of the EU in its mission for the full integration of member states, and also enables students a great degree of flexibility, mobility and personalization of their studies.
-Through the many partnerships of the ELGS, students can further specialize in any of the specific subject areas of the program.
+Through the many partnerships of the ELGS, or by the Master 1,2 path of the ELGS students can further specialize in any of the specific subject areas of the program.